logictester/fortigate/source/index.rst

 .. thumbnail:: _images/application.png

 3. *Optional* - Change the Application Logo by clicking on the default icon.
-You can download FortiGate logo icon `here <_downloads/logo.png`_
+You can download FortiGate logo icon :download:`here <_downloads/logo.png`_